woodruffw/screenfetch-c/README.md

 Simply download the script and run it:
 ```
-sudo ./install.sh
+./install.sh
 ```

 It will fetch all source code (and manpages) required, compile screenfetch, install the manpage, and leave a tidy binary in $HOME.
 You can then move that binary whereever you please.

-_Note_: install.sh requires sudo to install the manpage!
-That is, unless you're on Cygwin.
-In that case, you're fine.
+_Note_: install.sh will prompt you for your root password in order to install the manpages!

 #### Manual compilation:
 Alternatively, you could always compile screenfetch-c yourself.
-It's very easy to do, as screenfetch-c has no dependencies outside of the standard libraries of each OS. screenfetch-c is designed to be C99 compliant, although compiling with C90 should work provided you have the snprintf() function.
+It's very easy to do, as screenfetch-c has no dependencies outside of the standard and POSIX libraries of each OS. screenfetch-c is designed to be C99 compliant, although compiling with C90 should work provided you have the snprintf() function.

 ```
-gcc -std=c99 screenfetch-c.c -o screenfetch
+gcc -std=c99 screenfetch-c.c thread.c -o screenfetch -lpthread
 ```

 Just be sure that screenfetch-c.h is in the same directory, as it contains all of